MidPoint Authorization Configuration

 Self-Service Password Change

 Self-service password change is one of the most widely used IDM functionality.
 However, the authorization setup is not trivial due to various specifics that a password has.
-Let’s go through this scenario by starting with the simples way and ending with the right way.
+Let’s go through this scenario by starting with the simplest way and ending with the right way.

 <authorization> <action>http://midpoint.evolveum.com/xml/ns/public/security/authorization-model-3#modify</action> <object> <special>self</special> </object> <item>credentials/password</item> </authorization>